 Middle and High school students participating in after-school and summer research experiences in the Earth and space sciences are invited to participate in the AGU Bright Students Training as Research Scientists (Bright STaRS) program.
 The Bright STaRS program provides a dedicated forum for ~100 students to present their own research results to the scientific community and learn about exciting research, education, and career opportunities in the geosciences.
-This FREE program is held in conjunction with the annual AGU Fall Meeting in San Francisco, which is attended by over 20,000 Earth and space scientists from around the globe.
+This FREE program is held in conjunction with the annual AGU Fall Meeting each year, which is attended by over 23,000 Earth and space scientists from around the globe.

 Key components of the Bright STaRS program include:

-- publication of the students’ research abstract in the Fall AGU Meeting abstract volume and program
+- publication of the students’ research abstract in the Fall AGU Meeting abstract database and program

 - presentation of the students’ research in a dedicated morning poster session in the AGU Fall Meeting poster hall